 Considering annual mean temperatures only, the mean annual temperature increased by 1.3°C between the 1980s and the 2010s.
 However, nearly all of that increase occurred between the 1980s and 1990s.
-Mean annual decadal-averaged temperatures have varied by 0.2°C or less since the 1990s.
+Mean annual decadal-averaged temperatures have varied by 0.3°C or less since the 1990s.

 Decadal precipitation averages suggest some important changes in precipitation patterns in Oak Ridge over the period of the 1980s to 2010s.
-Although overall precipitation has remained within a window of about 48 to 60 in. annually, there have been some recent decadal shifts in the patterns of rainfall on a monthly or seasonal scale.
-In particular, precipitation has tended to increase during winter with the exception of February, when it has decreased.
-During the remaining months of the year, precipitation has generally increased with the exceptions of May, August, and September, in which average precipitation has decreased.
-Annual precipitation during the 2010s is above the 30-year average [around 1407 mm (55.59 in.)].
-The year 2007 was the driest year on record in Oak Ridge (91.1 cm or 35.87 in.), which represented the core of a 4-year period of below-average precipitation (2005-2008).
-The most recent calendar year of 2016 yielded precipitation totals about 20% below the 30-year mean, with a total of 42.31 in.
-(1,075.0 mm).
-The statistics presented here encompass the period from 1948 to 2016.
+Although overall precipitation has remained within a window of about 48 to 60 in. annually, there have been some decadal shifts in the patterns of rainfall on a monthly or seasonal scale.
+During winter, precipitation declined only slightly in January and February but has seen a greater than 1 in. increase during December.
+During the remaining months of the year, a decline of more than 0.80 in. in May is notable with significant increases (greater than 0.80 in.) in June and July.
+Changes during the fall months have been minor.
+Annual precipitation during the 2010s is above the 30 year average [around 1422 mm (55.96 in.)].
+The year 2007 was the driest year on record in Oak Ridge (91.1 cm or 35.87 in.), which represented the core of a 4 year period of below-average precipitation (2005-2008).
+The most recent calendar year (2017) yielded precipitation totals about 10 percent above the 30 year mean, with a total of 58.48 in.
+(1,486 mm).
+The statistics presented here encompass the period from 1948 to 2017.

 The previously discussed increase in winter temperatures by the 2000s has affected monthly and annual snowfall amounts until recently.
 During the 1970s and 1980s, snowfall averaged about 25.4 to 28 cm (10 to 11 in.) annually in Oak Ridge.
 However, during the most recent full decade (2000s), snowfall has averaged only 6.6 cm (2.6 in) per year.
 This decrease seems to have occurred largely since the mid-1990s.
-The slight cooling of winter temperatures in the 2010s thus far has reversed the decrease in snowfall somewhat, with annual averages of 7.0 in.
-(17.8 cm).
+The slight cooling of winter temperatures in the 2010s thus far has reversed the decrease in snowfall somewhat, with annual averages of 5.9 in.
+(15.0 cm).
 Concurrently with the overall decrease in snowfall, the annual number of hours of subfreezing weather has generally declined since the 1980s (Table B.3).
-However, the number of subfreezing hours during 2010 (1,123) was the highest recorded since 1988.
-January 2014 was the coldest January since 1985 with 371 subfreezing hours, and February 2015 was the coldest February since 1978, also with 371 subfreezing hours.
+However, the number of subfreezing hours during 2010 (1,123 h) was the highest recorded since 1988.
+January 2014 was the coldest January since 1985, with 371 subfreezing hours, and February 2015 was the coldest February since 1978, also with 371 subfreezing hours.

-Select wind roses for the ORR towers that show wind direction for hours with precipitation and other relevant meteorological parameters have been compiled for 2016 and may be reviewed at http://metweb.ornl.gov/page7.htm.
+Select wind roses for ORR towers that show wind direction for hours with precipitation and other relevant meteorological parameters have been compiled for 2017 and may be reviewed here.

-Hourly values of subfreezing temperatures in Oak Ridge are presented in Table B.3 for January 1985 through March 2017.
+Hourly values of subfreezing temperatures in Oak Ridge are presented in Table B.3 for January 1985 through March 2018.
 During the middle to late 1980s, a typical year experienced about 900-1,000 h of subfreezing temperatures.
 In recent years, the value has fallen to about 600-800 h, though higher values have occurred recently (2010 at 1,123 h).
-Other statistics on winter precipitation may be found at http://metweb.ornl.gov/page5.htm.
+Other statistics on winter precipitation may be found here.